|

 uses a gloved hand to stop the fountain of blood spurting from the neck.
 The

-doctor sews the head back on, and the body is wrapped in the blue plastic sheet
+doctor sews the head back on, and the body is wrapped in the plastic sheet and

 prison cemetery.